 Senior Research Scientist

-Prior to joining AI2 in mid-2014, I spent over three years at IBM Watson at the Business Analytics and Math Sciences department, transitioning into Smarter Energy Systems and Cognitive Algorithms over the years.
-During 2005-2010, I was at Cornell University, working closely with Profs.
-Carla Gomes and Bart Selman at the Intelligent Information Systems Institute (IISI) and the Institute for Computational Sustainability.
-I spent several years in Seattle as a Ph.D. student at the University of Washington (advised by Profs.
+Prior to joining AI2 in mid-2014, Ashish spent over three years at IBM Watson at the Business Analytics and Math Sciences department, transitioning into Smarter Energy Systems and Cognitive Algorithms over the years.
+During 2005-2010, he was at Cornell University, working closely with Profs.
+Carla Gomes and Bart Selman at the Intelligent Information Systems Institute (IISI) and as a major contributor to the $10M NSF proposal that led to the establishment of the Institute for Computational Sustainability.
+He spent several years in Seattle as a Ph.D. student at the University of Washington (advised by Profs.
 Paul Beame and Henry Kautz), after graduating from the Indian Institute of Technology (IIT Kanpur) advised in part by Profs.
 Manindra Agrawal and Somnath Biswas.